-Some people / entities are intersted to build their private entrepreneurial projet on the OFN software and/or sector development resources, but under their own brand, without entering a process of becoming a local affiliate.
+Some people/entities are intersted to build their private entrepreneurial project on the OFN software and/or sector development resources, but under their own brand, without entering a process of becoming a local affiliate.
 They want to be totally independant on their project and don't want to follow the community rules that apply to local OFN affiliates.

 It's OK.
-We definitely understand that, and even encourage it !
-We do propose those people / entity support, and invite them to join the community as associates so they can benefit from the community support.
+We definitely understand that, and even encourage it!
+We do propose those people/entities support, and invite them to join the community as associates so they can benefit from the community support.

 Sector development resources such as marketing tools, research, incubation programs, trainings, case studies, consulting, etc. are released publicly under Creative Commons CC BY-SA 4.0 so they can be used by anyone for commercial or non-commercial use.
 If you build on those resources, you must share your production under the same licence so whatever you produce will also be publicly available and reusable by all.
 You must also gives attribution to the producer of the original resource.